-Alice Guy Blache was the first woman film director and a film director for twenty-eight years.
-She accomplished things no one was doing at the time– special effects, super imposition, synchronized sound, colorization, cut mattes on film, developing fiction films as a narrative at a time when it did not exist.
-In 1912, women didn’t have the right to vote.
+Alice Guy Blache was the first woman film director of the first narrative film in 1896.
+She built and wholly owned Solax Studio, Fort Lee, New Jersey in 1912 and accomplished things no one was doing at the time– special effects, super imposition, synchronized sound, colorization, cut mattes on film, developing fiction films as a narrative at a time when it did not exist.
+She made about a thousand films before women had the right to vote.

 Born July 1, 1873 to French parents, her father owned a chain of bookstores in Chile and her mother returned home to give birth to Alice in Paris.
 They returned to Chile for her early years and then was sent to a boarding school for a strict Catholic education.
 Her father encouraged Alice to learn a practical skill so she can always support herself.
 She took up typing and stenography.
 In 1894, Alice Guy was hired as a secretary by Léon Gaumont, manager for Felix Richard’s still-photography company.
 Soon after, Richard loses a patent suit and is forced to go out of business.
 Leon Gaumont buys the inventory and starts his own company, taking Alice with him.
 Alice Guy is present when Georges Demenÿ demonstrates his phonoscope and offers Gaumont the patent for his biographe, a 60mm motion picture camera.
 In her spare time, Alice Guy experiments using the inventions and techniques for still photography and early moving pictures.